ssesselmann/impulse/README.md

 16) Added function to show spectrum in log scale
 17) Added polynomial pulse height calibration and save calibration data
 18) Completed method for subtracting a background spectrum
+19) Added 482 isotope peak libraries in json format

 Things to do
 ------------
 * Build function to display resolution (FWHM)
 * Build function and chart to display distortion curve (useful)
-* Build isotope peak tables
 * Build interval histogram with Dead time calculation
 * Build functionality to accept negative pulse values
 * Improve look and layout
+* Add browse button for isotope comparisons
 * Build option for switching theme between fun/boring :)

 If anyone has requests for additional features please contact me via the "Contact us" link at gammaspectacular.com